 List of content you will read in this article:

+Before moving to know the best Linux VIM command list we have to understand the basics of vim and why you should use it.
 Vi Improved text editor or VIM text editor is one of the most reliable and advanced text editors available in the market.
-But what is a VIM text editor?
+Let's dive into what is a VIM text editor?
 Let us study.

 Suppose you wish to insert some text into a particular file.
-To do that, you press I and then type.
+To do that, you have to press I and then type.
 There are several key combinations that correspond to taking certain actions.
 Therefore, with the help of key combinations, you can execute the work.
-Although Vim takes a different approach to editing text as compared to what users expect generally.
+Although Vim takes a different approach to edit the text as compared to what users expect generally.
 But, this is the way Unix works, in order to edit config files, scripts, changelogs, and much more.

-After understanding the basic concept of Vim text editor, let us move to the next segment!
+After understanding the basic concept of a Vim text editor, let us move to understand why you should use a vim text editor.

 Why should you use Vim?